 FMO’s corporate governance structure is based on the premise that FMO is a long-term partnership of stakeholders who, directly or indirectly, influence or are influenced by the achievement of our objectives.
 Stakeholders include customers, the Dutch government, shareholders and other providers of capital, employees, NGOs and local communities in the countries where we work, as well as partners.

 FMO is expected to take the interests of all stakeholders into account at all times.
 In governance terms, this expectation is expressed through the responsibilities and accountability of the Management Board and Supervisory Board with regards to our shareholders and other stakeholders.

-In 2019, management of our bank lay with the Management Board, which consisted of the Chief Executive Officer, the Chief Risk & Finance Officer and the Chief Investment Officer.
+The Management Board of our bank consists of the Chief Executive Officer, the Chief Risk & Finance Officer and the Chief Investment Officer.
 They were formally responsible for the management of our bank and were appointed by the Supervisory Board.

 L.G.
 (Linda) Broekhuizen